-Weight loss surgery is by far the most effective method for long-term weight loss.
-In my last post I discussed why non-surgical methods for weight loss typically don’t work over the long-term – they don’t change the body weight “set-point.”
-In this post I discuss why weight loss surgery (gastric sleeve, gastric bypass) works – weight loss surgery changes body weight set-point.
+Weight loss surgery is by far the most effective method for losing weight and keeping it off.
+In a blog post entitled The Body Weight Set Point Prevents Weight Loss, I discuss why non-surgical methods for weight loss almost never work – they don’t change the set point.
+In this post I discuss why weight loss surgery (gastric sleeve, gastric bypass) works – weight loss surgery lowers the set point.

 The assumption until recently has been that weight loss surgery works by “restriction.”
-That is, surgery mechanically “restricts” the amount of food a patient can consume.
+That is, surgery forcibly “restricts” the amount of food a person can consume.

 This theory, however, is incomplete.
 The fact that non-operative forms of dietary restriction – diets, jaw wiring – don’t work long-term, whereas surgery does, suggests that there is something more going on.

 In fact there is something more going on.
 We have learned that weight loss surgery works primarily through “physiologic” mechanisms rather than mechanical mechanisms like restriction.
-In other words, surgery (gastric sleeve, gastric bypass) changes how the body functions so that the body accepts a lower weight as its “set-point.”
+In other words, surgery (both gastric sleeve and gastric bypass) changes how the body functions so that the body accepts a lower weight as its “set point.”

-I discussed the concept of body weight set-point in a previous post.
-To review, body weight is tightly regulated within a narrow range (set-point) by a complex regulatory network that controls hunger and metabolic rate.
-Diet-induced weight loss to below this range causes this system to increase hunger and decrease metabolic rate, ultimately resulting in weight regain back up to the set-point.
-The set-point can readily reset higher if weight gain occurs.
-The disease of obesity occurs when the body weight set-point becomes too high (excellent reference here).
+I discussed the concept of body weight set point in detail in The Body Weight Set Point Prevents Weight Loss.
+To review, body weight is tightly regulated within a narrow range (known as the set point) by a complex regulatory network that controls hunger and metabolic rate.
+Diet-induced weight loss to below this range causes this system to increase hunger and decrease metabolic rate, ultimately resulting in weight regain back up to the set point.
+The set point can readily reset higher if weight gain occurs.
+The disease of obesity occurs when the body weight set point becomes too high (excellent reference here).